TheMaccabees/ctf-writeups/GoogleCTF2022/SegfaultLabyrinth/README.md

 Of course, theoretically, we don't know the `libc` version and offsets on the server - so we must develop something more complex that will use clever heuristics to deduce all the offsets.
 But fortunately, the same shellcode that worked on our PC also worked successfully on the server - first try!

-And we got the flag without using the labyrinth of syscalls at all! (expect, of course, the last `write` syscall - which is sadly a must for us to be able to send the flag back..)
+And we got the flag without using the labyrinth, and without syscalls at all! (expect, of course, the last `write` syscall - which is sadly a must for us to be able to send the flag back..)